 Bringing things full circle, we come to the last bit of info required, and sometimes the easiest to establish, just who built the product you are looking at.

-Typically this is in tiny print and can either be the full name or something abbreviated, but you will have some indication as to who made the product here.
+Typically, this is in tiny print and can be the full name or something abbreviated, but you will have some indication of who made the product here.

 Circuit Breaker Requirements Based On Unit Tonnage